 Groups.csail.mit.edu/graphics/classes/6.837/F04/cpp_notes/stack2.html.
 Stack in c++ 24bytes the Code website.
 Algorithms and Data Structures.
 Generally, to find a value in unsorted array, we should look through elements of an array one by one, until searched value is found.

 In case of searched value is absent from array, we go through all elements.
 In average, complexity of such an algorithm is proportional to the length of the array.
 Situation changes significantly, when array is sorted.
 If we know it, random access capability can be utilized very efficiently to find searched value quick.
 Cost of searching algorithm reduces to binary logarithm of the array length.
-Compare.
-Public member function Compare strings Compares the value of the string object (or a substring) to the sequence of characters specified by its arguments.
+Algorithm Algorithm is quite simple.